This post may contain affiliate links. You can read my disclosure page for more information.

 You just put the grounds in the filter, fill the pitcher with water and let it steep.
 Then when you’re ready to drink the coffee, just remove the filter and you’re good to go!

-I really like using the pitcher to make cold-brew coffee.
-It works well, makes large batches, and the only issue I have is that I don’t always have room in the refrigerator for a big pitcher.
 These pitchers tend to be a bit tall to accommodate the mesh filter inside, so you just have to make sure you have a way to store it.
-You will always want to store your cold-brew in the refrigerator after you make it.
+You will always want to store your cold brew in the refrigerator after you make it.
 It can be stored this way for up to two weeks.

 Recently I tried a cold-brew method using Mason jars.
 I saw this kid on Shark Tank that invented a simple system called BRUW.
 You can order the device with or without Mason jars.
 You will need wide-mouth jars.
 The device is just a lid that fits the jar, with a mesh filter.